Welcome to Kingston Travel Vaccination Clinic

 Our up-to-the-minute notices allow us to provide you with the most accurate information.
 We can help identify which vaccines are routine, which are recommended, and which are required for your upcoming trip.

-Located at Dr. Gregory Baran's Office, 902 Portsmouth Avenue Kingston, ON, the Kingston Travel clinic provides you with everything you need to ensure a healthy voyage and a safe return.
-Our full-service Kingston, Ontario travel clinic carries a complete range of travel vaccinations and medications to protect you against diseases such as Hepatitis A and B, traveller’s diarrhea, Rabies and Yellow Fever.
-View our complete list of travel vaccinations.
+Our full-service travel clinic carries a complete range of travel vaccinations and medications to help protect you against illnesses such as Hepatitis A and B, traveler’s diarrhea, typhoid, and rabies.

 There is no single schedule for the administration of immunizing agents to travellers.
 Each schedule must be personalized according to the individual traveller’s immunization history, the countries to be visited, the type and duration of travel, and the amount of time available before departure.